Lenape High School: Athletics

-The girls soccer team won the Group IV state championship in 2007 (defeating Bridgewater-Raritan High School in the finals of the tournament), 2008 (vs. Ridge High School), 2009 (vs. Westfield High School), 2020 (vs. Livingston High School) and 2011 (vs. Ridge).
+The girls' soccer team won the Group IV state championship in 2007 (defeating Bridgewater-Raritan High School in the finals of the tournament), 2008 (vs. Ridge High School), 2009 (vs. Westfield High School), 2020 (vs. Livingston High School) and 2011 (vs. Ridge).
 The program's five state titles are tied for tenth-most in the state and the five consecutive titles are the second-longest streak.
 The girls' soccer team won the South Jersey Group IV title in 2004 with a 3–1 win over Washington Township High School.
 In 2007, the team won the South, Group IV state sectional championship with a 3–2 win over Toms River High School North in the tournament final.
 The team moved on to win the 2007 Group IV state championship with a 3–0 win over Bridgewater-Raritan in the playoff finals at The College of New Jersey to finish the season with a 22-2-1 record.
 Lenape girls soccer team won the 2008–09 state championship against Ridge High School, 1–0 to top off a perfect season at 25–0–0.
 The team won their third consecutive state championship with a 1–0 win over Westfield High School in the 2009–10 season.
 The team won their fourth consecutive state championship in the 2010–11 season, the first Group IV team to achieve this accomplishment, with a 5-2 win over Livingston High School.
 Lenape girls soccer is led by Coaches Kevin Meder and Tony Guerrara.

 The 2008 Lenape boys' bowling squad featured one of the best individual seasons in high school bowling history.
 Class of 2011 member Anthony Scerati averaged 235.67 during the season, which included a perfect 300 game, and an 803 series.
-Anthony also took the singles title at the Holiday tournament, firing a 772 series.
+He also took the singles title at the Holiday tournament, firing a 772 series.

-The girls spring track team was the Group IV state champion in 2015.
+The girls' spring track team was the Group IV state champion in 2015.

-The girls basketball team won the Group IV state championship in 2016 (with a win against John F. Kennedy High School (Paterson) in the finals of the tournament) and 2024 (vs. Morristown High School).
+The girls' basketball team won the Group IV state championship in 2016 (with a win against John F. Kennedy High School (Paterson) in the finals of the tournament) and 2024 (vs. Morristown High School).
 The 2016 team won the program's first state title with a 50-35 win against J.F.K High School (Paterson).